jbussemaker/AssignmentEncoding/README.md

   - Lazy: Delta Imp and both Closest Imp algorithms are similarly effective

 Conclusions: use Auto Mod for eager encoders, and Delta Imp for lazy encoders

+#### 2. Metric Correlations
+02_metric_correlation

+- Information error is very difficult to determine; normally a very high standard deviation in estimated values is seen, and if more samples are taken metric values usually move closer together (i.e. there is less of a trend)
+  - Information error and information index are therefore not correlated
+- Information index and imputation ratio are independent parameters
+- A better metric value (lower information error or imp ratio, higher information index), all lead to faster converging optimizers, both for NSGA2 and SBO
+- Only imputation ratio influences performance after the initial DOE; this indicates that a lower imputation ratio greatly influences how diverse the initial DOE is

+Conclusions:
+- Information error does not need to be used to predict encoder performance
+- Imputation ratio should be minimized and information index should be maximized
+- It might be more important to minimize imputation ratio